Lundalogik/move-to-go/sources/VISMA/.go_import/readme.txt

-This source converts a VISMA database to LIME Go.
+This source converts a VISMA Administration 2000 database to LIME Go.